Pierre Deslongchamps

 Pierre Deslongchamps OC FRS (born 1938 in Saint-Lin-Laurentides, Quebec) is a Canadian chemist, and professor at Université de Sherbrooke.

 He was a 1979 Guggenheim Fellow.

 Life

 He graduated from the Université de Montreal with a BSc in 1959 and from University of New Brunswick with a PhD in 1964.

 He studied at Harvard University with Robert Burns Woodward.

-He is Executive Scientific Advisor at OmegaChem.
+He is the Executive Scientific Advisor at OmegaChem.